-In this covering space the trajectory can be described as follows.
+In this covering space, the trajectory can be described as follows.
 Let us assume a particle incoming along the direction $\varphi{in} = 0$ with the impact parameter ρ and the initial velocity u.
-The self-collision C for such a trajectory always happens on the circle (let us call it the collision circle) which has the center S on the radial line $\varphi = 0$, it passes through the axis, and its radius is ρ{\max} , cf. Fig. 14.
-For $\rho \in (-\rho{\max}, \rho{\max})$, the incoming trajectory intersects this circle twice, which corresponds to two possible self-colliding solutions.
+The self-collision C for such a trajectory always happens on the circle which we call the collision circle.
+It has the center S on the radial line $\varphi = 0$, it passes through the axis, and its radius is $\rho{\rm max}$, cf. Fig. 14.
+For $\rho \in$ $(ho{\max}, ho{\max})$, the incoming trajectory intersects this circle twice, which corresponds to two possible self-colliding solutions.
 The angular coordinate φ of self-collision is given exactly by the scattering angle ω .
-At the point of self-collision C the trajectory is deflected, and it continues toward the point C', which can be obtained by a contra-clockwise rotation of the point C around the axis by angle γ , cf. Fig. 14.
-In the covering space C and C' are different points, however, in the original conical space these points are identified as
+At the point of self-collision C, the trajectory is deflected, and it continues toward the point C', which can be obtained by a counterclockwise rotation of the point C around the axis by angle γ , cf. Fig. 14.
+In the covering space, C and C' are different points; however, in the original conical space these points JINDŘICH J. DOLANSKÝ AND PAVEL KRTOUŠ

-Figure 14: Self-colliding trajectory in the totally covering space.
-The particle incoming along the direction $\varphi{in} = 0$ with the impact parameter ρ is deflected at the point of selfcollision C. The point C must lie on the collision circle with the center S on the radial line $\varphi = 0$, it passes through the axis A, and its radius is ρ{max} .
-The trajectory continues toward the point C', which is obtained by a contra-clockwise rotation of the point C around A by angle γ .
-In the original conical space points C and C' are identified and correspond to the point of self-collision.
-From C' the trajectory continues in the direction which aims from the center S' of the rotated collision circle.
+FIG. 14.
+Self-colliding trajectory in the totally covering space.
+The particle incoming along the direction $\varphi{in} = 0$ with the impact parameter ρ is deflected at the point of self-collision C. The point C must lie on the collision circle with the center S on the radial line $\varphi = 0$, it passes through the axis A, and its radius is ρ{max} .
+The trajectory continues toward the point C', which is obtained by a counterclockwise rotation of the point C around A by angle γ .
+In the original conical space, points C and C' are identified and correspond to the point of self-collision.
+From C', the trajectory continues in the direction which aims from the center S' of the rotated collision circle.
 The direction of the inner trajectory goes through the focusing point F. The diagram shows only a part of the totally covering space.

-the point of self-collision-of course, the particle must pass the point of self-collision twice.
-Finally, from C'the particle continues through the covering space in the direction which aims from the center S' of the rotated collision circle, cf. Fig. 14.
+are identified as the point of self-collision-of course, the particle must pass the point of self-collision twice.
+Finally, from C' the particle continues through the covering space in the direction which aims from the center S' of the rotated collision circle, cf. Fig. 14.

-It means, that particles which approach the time machine along the same direction $\varphi = 0$ (with various $\rho \in (-\rho{\max}, \rho{\max})$, forming thus congruence with "plane-wave" wavefront) self-collide on the common colliding circle and, in the end, leave in the directions which point out from the common point S', cf. Fig. 15.
+Notice that particles which approach the time machine along the same direction $\varphi = 0$ [with various $\rho \in (-\rho{\text{max}}, \rho{\text{max}})$, thus forming congruence with "plane-wave" wave front] self-collide on the common colliding circle and, in the end, leave in the directions which point out from the common point S', cf. Fig. 15.
 In the covering space, the original plane-wave congruence of particles scatters to the circular-wave congruence, but the particles are phase shifted.
-They fly in radial directions, but the wavefront of the congruence at one moment does not form a circle since the particles start to move in the radial directions in various times.
-Indeed, the incoming particles do not self-collide at the same time: they reach the collision circle in various times.
+They fly in radial directions, but the wave front of the congruence at one moment does not form a circle since the particles start to move in the radial directions in various times.
+Indeed, the incoming particles reach the collision circle in various times and, therefore, their self-collisions do not occur simultaneously.